This book has the following tags. Click a tag to explore more books with the same topics.NZ History

 |New / Used:||Used|

-Excellent original condition, light handling wear on covers, a mark on end page, otherwise as new.
-Images depict all need to know details.
+Immaculate original condition, light fading/wear on covers, otherwise near new.
+Images depict all need to know detail.

 This book is a lively look at what is now central Auckland, but which for many years was Auckland, between 1865 and 1910.
 The first 25 years of Auckland's growth from 1840 to 1865 saw the beginning of many of its institutions and a few elements of its town plan.
 However, when central government shifted to Wellington in 1865, Auckland developed architecturally in areas of commerce, banking and insurance, warehousing and manufacturing, basic amenities, entertainment, social institutions, edification, and housing for the rich and poor.

 The author looks at all these aspects, and uses newspaper accounts and numerous early photographs to bring these times alive.
 He provides a vivid account of how Auckland developed its character, and describes the important buildings of architectural interest, many of which still stand today.